abdulrahimbarghouthi/weather-app/README.md

 # Weather App
-## this app is just a practical experiment to apply modern android development.
+## this app is just a practical experiment to apply modern android development

 - Single activity
 - MVVM desgin pattern